LeoBeliik/ExtremeSoundMuffler/README.md

 This mod allows you to mute specific sounds in a 32 block radius.

-This mod also mute contant sounds (like moving minecarts) by default.
+This mod also mute constant sounds (like moving minecarts) by default.